-Your generosity and support of the Mission give hundreds of people per year like Dave and Lisa the chance to rebuild their lives.
-Thank you for being the difference for our clients.
+Your generosity and support of the Mission give hundreds of people per year the chance to rebuild their lives.
+Thank you for being the difference for these individuals.